Posted on 13th April 2022

 Pretorius organised a column to march on the Royal Kraal at UmGunddlovu.
 He had under his command 464 Boer commando armed with muzzle loading rifles, 2 cannon, and 200 coloured servants who though not armed would assist in the reloading of guns and distribution of ammunition.
 There were also a small number of women and children present of which one Paul Kruger, the future President of Transvaal during its war with the British would like to remind people of at official functions.

-Pretorius would threaten the Royal Kraal but had no intention of leaving himself vulnerable by actually attacking it.
-He insisted they must attack him.
-Not all of his Officers were happy with his chosen strategy.
-They preferred the mobility of cavalry, to attack the Zulu in open country, but this tactic had failed in the past.
-He understood, unlike them, the effectiveness of concentrated firepower against the massed ranks of an enemy.
+Pretorius would threaten the Royal Kraal but not attack it; to do so would mean fighting in open country and the possibility of being outflanked and overwhelmed - the Zulu, he insisted, must attack them.
+His Officers were divided as to the strategy.
+Some fearing the prospect of a static battle preferred the mobility of cavalry believing they could disperse the Zulu and put them to flight before they could organise and form up, but this tactic had failed in the past.
+He, unlike them, understood the effectiveness of concentrated firepower against the massed ranks of an enemy.
 So did the Zulu, but their blood was up.
 They had failed to lure the Boers into an ambush now they would fall into their enemy’s trap.

 The Zulu General was Ndlela KaSompisi who had previously led an unsuccessful attack on a fortified laager and knew the difficulty it entailed but his relationship with Dingane was a troubled one.
 His commitment to the cause of victory may not have been all that it should.